jatin0104/node-sport-v1/README.md

 # Table of Contents
     1. Features
-    3. Configuration
+    2. Configuration
-    4. Usage
-    5. API Documentation
-    6. Admin Panel
+    3. Admin Panel
-    7. Technologies Used
+    4. Technologies Used
-    8. Contributing
-    9. License

 #   Features
 - Team Registration: Users can sign-up / Register their Team(s).
 - Payment Integration: Secure payment gateway for event registrations and other services.
 - Admin Panel: Comprehensive admin panel for managing users, and transactions.

 #   Configuration
 The application can be configured by modifying the environment variables in the .env file.